2023-09-05 19:08:31

 Hackers and terrorists

 Many gas platforms in the North Sea are controlled remotely via a fiber optic cable.
 Cybersecurity is therefore also a theme – you don’t want hackers to take control.
-“There could also be an attack on a pipeline,” says Peters.
+“There might also be an attack on a pipeline,” says Peters.
 “Never say never.
 Nord Stream (the maritime gas pipeline between Russia and Germany, ed.) has also exploded.
 Although I don’t see a country planning an attack on a CO anytime soon2-tube.”

 The same safety measures apply to Porthos as in the oil and gas industry to prevent leakage or other possible problems.
 Peters: “Every project has risks.
 Porthos has slightly different technical challenges than the projects in Algeria, America or Australia.
 But because the risks have been identified, we can minimize them as much as possible.”